tristanlok/tristanlok/README.md

 <h3 align="center">Interested in System Software Programming, especially Operating Systems!</h3>

 - 🔭 My current goal is learning how to create an **Operating System**
+- 🧑‍💻 Currently developing through a Proxmox Homelab using Neovim

 Latest Projects: